Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 == DLC Patches ==

 All of those patches are highly optional.
-All they do is add the leveled rewards from the DLCs to the list of the upgrade tool.
+All most of them do is add the leveled rewards from the DLCs to the list of the upgrade tool.
 If you don't plan to use it, you don't need to install them and you could also install them at a later time if you change your min.
 If you are using a Bashed Patch, all of them can be safely merged & deactivated.
 + Patch for Battlehorn Castle
 + Patch for Mehrunes Dagger